JetBrains/kotlin/samples/androidNativeActivity/README.md

 The example will render a textured dodecahedron using OpenGL ES library.
 It can be rotated with fingers.
 Please make sure that Android SDK version 25 is installed, using Android SDK manager in Android Studio.
-See https://developer.android.com/studio/index.html for more details on Android Studio.
+See https://developer.android.com/studio/index.html for more details on Android Studio or `$ANDROID_HOME/tools/bin/sdkmanager "platforms;android-25" "build-tools;25.0.2"` from command line.

 To build use `ANDROID_HOME=<your path to android sdk> ../gradlew buildApk`.